Been off Sick from Work? Less than 7 days?

 If you are male or female and aged between 60 and 69, you will be sent a kit every two years to provide three samples to identify your risk of bowel cancer.
 A list of frequently asked questions and answers can be found here

-We have been asked on quite occasions for appointments by patients who have a dental rather than a medical problem.
+We have been asked on quite a few occasions for appointments by patients who have a dental rather than a medical problem.
 We cannot help you but it is easy to find an NHS dentist in Solihull and access emergency treatment.
 If you do not have a dentist, then why not click here and print off the information.

 Change 4 Life